Boston police searching for masked gunman who held up North End convenience store

-BOSTON (WHDH) - Boston police are searching for a masked gunman who was caught on camera robbing a North End convenience store Thursday.
+BOSTON (WHDH) - Boston police are searching for a masked gunman who was caught on camera robbing a North End convenience store Thursday night.

-A surveillance camera outside of Bob’s Grocery on Endicott Street showed a man in a dark coat with a hood and a mask walking into the store before closing the door.
+A surveillance camera outside of Bob’s Grocery on Endicott Street showed a man in a dark coat with a hood and a mask walking into the store before closing it behind him.

-Cameras inside then captured the man pull out a gun as he approached the counter.
+Cameras inside were recording as the man pull out a gun as he approached the counter.

 A customer then handed over his money before the woman working the register gave the robber a large stack of cash.